List of New Zealand cricketers who have taken five-wicket hauls on Test debut

 In cricket, a five-wicket haul (also known as a "five–for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
 This is regarded as a notable achievement.
-As of May 2021, 159 cricketers have taken a five-wicket haul on their debut in a Test match, with nine of them being taken by New Zealand cricketers.
-They have taken a five-wicket haul on debut against six different opponents: three times against England, twice against Pakistan, and once against India, South Africa, Sri Lanka and Zimbabwe each.
+As of August 2025, 176 cricketers have taken a five-wicket haul on their debut in a Test match, with 11 of them being taken by New Zealand cricketers.
+They have taken a five-wicket haul on debut against six different opponents: three times against England, twice each against Pakistan, South Africa and Zimbabwe, and once each against India and Sri Lanka.
 Of the nine occasions, New Zealand won the match four times, drew three times, and lost twice.
 The players have taken five-wicket hauls at nine different venues, including six outside New Zealand; the most recent was taken at Sheikh Zayed Cricket Stadium, Abu Dhabi.